 Tipping is not required but welcome.
 Tips are typically around 10% of the bill.

 It is possible to drink tap water in Barcelona, but we would recommend buying bottled water.
 Bottled water is cheap and widely available.

 The timetable of shops in Barcelona is sometimes surprising.
 Bigger stores and malls close at 21h.
 Most small shops tend to close for siesta between 14h and 16h.
-All shops are closed on Sunday, except for the shopping mall Maremagnum (in Spanish), located in the port (see map).
+All shops are closed on Sundays, except for the shopping mall Maremagnum (Sp), located in the port (see our map).

 Barcelona has an efficient metro network, consisting of regular metro lines and suburban trains called Rodalies (identifiable by an orange/white sign).
 These are perfect to reach about any point in the city.
 Another option, less used by tourists, is the bus.

 A single ticket costs about € 2.
 If you buy a T-10 card, you will get 10 fares for an advantageous price of about € 10.
 Single tickets can be bought from bus drivers and at metro stations.
 T-10 cards are available at vending machines in metro stations.

 The metro network operates from around 5:00h till midnight.
 On Fridays till 2:00h, and on Saturdays all night long.
 For more detailed information, see the official page of TMB.

 The company Nitbus offers nightbuses in Barcelona.
 Most lines operate from before midnight until 5:00h (when the metro opens).
 All lines of Nitbus pass Plaça de Catalunya, except line N0.

 The train network in Spain is of very high quality, offering high-speed trains as well.
 For searching and booking trains in Spain, we recommend the official website of RENFE.